BatteryDie/Website/index.md

-# Testing Website
+# Testing This Website

 Hi, my name is Luca Jones.
 I'm a Canadian Deaf gamer and Techie enthusiastic.
+I am testing the website.

 ## Skills
 1. HTML/CSS